 One of the many reasons why I love this recipe, is that it’s fast and minimal prep.
 You could even pull it all together and refrigerate over night and bake the next day.
 This could even be frozen and baked later.

-Start by adding in a pound of both ground beef chuck and Italian sausage with the onions and garlic and cook until the meat has browned and the onions are tender.
+Start by adding in 1 pound of both ground beef chuck and Italian sausage with 1 cup diced yellow onions and 4 cloves minced garlic and cook until the meat has browned and the onions are tender.

 Add in the rest of the ingredients; 2 (14 ounce) cans tomato sauce, 2 tablespoons grated Parmesan cheese, 2 teaspoons Italian seasoning, 1 teaspoon kosher salt, 1/4 tsp red pepper flakes (totally optional), 1/4 teaspoon black pepper and 1/4 teaspoon sugar.